chakrabar/chakrabar.github.io/_posts/wip/2018-08-14-nosql-and-scalability.md

   * Performance or read & write
   * Keeping the DB functional even if a part becomes too busy or unavailable
 * If the database is small, it might be good idea not to partition, as that increases complexity
-* Generally, done by a consistent method, so that it's easy to calculate/find which data resides where (**_All these methods do NOT support dynamic scaling_)
-  * One way can be ranges, like by starting character of a field as A-L, M-Q, R-Z
-  * Another way can be categories, like in a book database they can be partitioned as fiction, biography, science etc.
-  * Or by hashing like in general hash tables : hash a key field, then index_of_node = hash % number_of_nodes
 * Most of the NoSQL databases are built with partitioning built into them

 ### Types of partitioning